Spearhead-class expeditionary fast transport: Capabilities

 The EPF is able to transport U.S. Army and U.S. Marine Corps company-sized units with their vehicles, or can be reconfigured to become a troop transport for an infantry battalion.

 The EPF has a flight deck for helicopters and a load ramp that will allow vehicles to quickly drive on and off the ship.
 The ramp is suitable for the types of austere piers and quay walls common in developing countries.
 EPF has a shallow draft (under 15 ft).

 The EPF is an aluminum twin-hull catamaran shell containing four diesel engines, rudimentary facilities for up to 40 crew members, and 312 airline-style passenger seats, with an expansive flight deck on the top.
 The rest of the vessel is a convertible 20000 ft2 mission bay that can be loaded to carry any cargo.
 Vehicles and cargo are loaded and unloaded by a ramp that can support up to 100 tons of weight.
 Although designed for a military crew of 46, the ships usually have a crew of 26.
 The passenger room contains reclining seats with overhead televisions and racks for weapons and equipment.
 Each vessel has 104 permanent berthing spaces.
 Without resupply, it can support 312 embarked personnel for four days, or 104 personnel for 14 days.

 The design is a derivative of the Hawaii Superferry, also built by Austal USA.

 The EPF has a greater level of comfort for the crew than larger Navy ships.
 The stateroom-style berthing areas for the ship's crew have private features including toilet stalls, outlets, air conditioning, and thermostats.
-People being transported are less well catered for; they may be subjected to "hot racking"-style living arrangements of available berthing bunks if necessary.
+People being transported are less well catered for.
+They may live in "hot racking"-style living arrangements of available berthing bunks if necessary.
 There is no ship's store in the typical Navy sense of the term, but the ship's captain may unlock the "slop chest" and sell ship's coins and other ship-specific paraphernalia on a case-by-case basis.

 The ship is unstable in rough seas and at high speeds.
-At 10 knots in calm sea states the hull can roll up to four degrees to each side, while conventional ships would roll very little; this increases if the ship goes faster or in rougher conditions, raising the possibility of seasickness.
-To achieve its top speed the ship has to be traveling in waters not exceeding sea state 3 (waves up to 1.25 m high).
+At 10 knots in calm sea states the hull can roll up to four degrees to each side, while conventional ships would roll very little.
+This increases if the ship goes faster or in rougher conditions, raising the possibility of seasickness.
+To achieve its top speed the ship has to be traveling in waters not exceeding sea state 3, waves up to 1.25 m high.
 At sea state 4 it can travel at up to 15 knots, at only 5 knots in sea state 5, and has to hold position in any higher sea state.
-This reflects the ship's purpose of operating close to shore rather than in "blue-water".
+This reflects the ship's purpose of operating close to shore rather than in "blue water".

 As of 2014, an EPF costs $180 million to build and has an annual operating cost of $26 million.